Become Who You Choose to Be

 Somebody back there started the whole lousy paradigm of "normalcy", and from that point on everyone has been sheepishly following that whole package that's limiting who we are and what we are capable of doing.

 Let's think about it every time when our new ideas of self-liberation start clashing with an inner voice of an imposed outer authority.
-What's the point of choosing how to dress up today if we have no choice over the person that we are dressing up?
+What's the point of choosing how to dress up today if we have no control over the person that we are dressing up?
 For that matter we might as well be one of those shop window dummies, impersonal, all looking like one another but just dressed up into something that is supposed to "identify" who we are.

 So, let us snap out of that imposed reality, folks, and start being who we want to be.
 We owe it to ourselves.
 We owe it to our life and to that baby we used to be.